teremterem/AgentForum/README.md

 - Messages are represented as immutable objects.

 ### 💡 Some more philosophy
-- The user of the framework can pass either StreamedMessage or Message, but they should always receive StreamedMessage back.
+- The user of the framework can pass either MessagePromise or Message, but they should always receive MessagePromise back.

 ## 🔧 Implementation details